Norton Simon Nataraja

 The 1973 dispute over a stolen Nataraja discovered at the Norton Simon Foundation marked one of the earliest restitution agreements reached directly between a source country and an American museum.

 The Nataraja was discovered in 1951, when it was one of six 10th-century bronzes unearthed near Sivapuram, Tamil Nadu.
 The sculptures were all given to the local temple for safe keeping.
 In 1956, the Nataraja was removed from the temple for restoration and a copy was made.
-The replica was returned, while the original was acquired by Boman Behram, a Bombay collector, who sold it to New York dealer Ben Heller with false export documents, court records show.

 The Norton Simon Foundation and its affiliated museum refused to return the Nataraja, asserting India had no title to it.
 After pressure from India reached a climax in 1976, the case was settled out-of-court, with the Norton Simon Museum agreeing to India's title to the sculpture and India agreeing to a 10-year loan of other antiquities to the foundation.
 The Nataraja was impounded by Scotland Yard and returned to India after the settlement was concluded.
-It now resides in the safe of the Kapaleeswarar Temple in Chennai, Tami Nadu.
+It now resides in the safe of the Kapaleeswarar Temple in Chennai, Tamil Nadu.

 Number of Objects